CupNoodles27/DRG-Tips-and-Tricks/README.md

 * When falling, it is possible (and very difficult) to powerattack the ground, making a ledge that you can grab to break your fall.
 [Example](https://www.reddit.com/r/DeepRockGalactic/comments/104803m/who_needs_hoverboots_when_you_have_sheer_dwarven/)

 * The Caretaker does a large amount of damage to enemies when it dies.
-[Example](https://clips.twitch.tv/DaintyRenownedGrasshopperKreygasm-7bTCP5w2Xe1WkWK4)
+In [this clip](https://clips.twitch.tv/DaintyRenownedGrasshopperKreygasm-7bTCP5w2Xe1WkWK4) it greatly chunks both Dreadnought Twins.

+* You can build pipelines on top of the refinery.
+[Image](https://imgur.com/a/5NWnqyJ), [video](https://www.youtube.com/watch?v=7RLheoUjWlE)

 </details>